ezszoftver/OpenCLPhysics/README.md

-# OpenCL Physics Engine v0.0 zz
+# OpenCL Physics Engine v0.0
 !!!
 THIS IS UNDER DEVELOPING.
 NOT STABLE. !!!
 !!!
 VERSION: 0.0 !!!